KCErb/lucky-hasura-docker/README.md

 end
 ```

 And then you can run `up lucky db.create_required_seeds` and they'll be added to your database.
-You'll be able to see that for yourself if you go to `localhost:9695` (your Hasura Console) and you can run a GraphQL query (first track the table with Hasura ... and read their docs if you're new).
+You'll be able to see that for yourself pretty quickly if you go to `http://localhost:9695/` (your Hasura Console).
+From their you can run a GraphQL query for users (if you are tracking the users table) or just view the table directly.
+If you're new to Hasura, take a second to play around here.

 Next, we'll need to get Lucky to produce the kind of JWT that Hasura can understand.
 Go into `src/models/user_token.cr` and replace the `payload` with